The Inmates are Running the Asylum

 But despite all these faults, the attitude of the SCHSL is the most unbearable.
 The problem starts at the top and that is where it must be addressed.
 Ronnie Matthews may be a good man and have a good reputation as a coach and administrator but his organization stinks.
 The SCHSL should be investigated fully and reorganized to better serve their constituents.
 Cleaning house from the top to the bottom and starting over would be the best place to begin.
 Name me one thing the SCHSL does that is good and handled correctly and I will apologize but from Football Championships to officials to other sports and the archaic 1950's rules that are intermittently enforced in a inconsistent way, the SCHSL proves that they are unable and incompetent.

-The organization is a sham; the leaders are pious jerks.
-The organization is possibly corrupt.
+The organization is a sham; the leaders are pious.
 It needs to be disbanded.

 How do we do this?